lysovosyl/PathoEye/README.md

   - `image_width`: The width of the image.
   - `image_height`: The height of the image.

-### Epidermis thickness and variance of rete ridge length calculation
+### Thickness and rete ridge score calculation
-You can apply thickness.py to calculate the thickness and the variance of rete ridge of each image in the DATA_DIRECTORY.
-The output will be saved in the save_dir directory.
+Perform the thickness and rete ridge score calculation using thickness.py with the images in the DATA_DIRECTORY. (this step use level 1 images as input?)

 ```sh
 python thickness.py -data_dir /DATA_DIRECTORY -save_path ./save_dir
 ```

-### Epidermis-guided patch sampling
+### Epidermis-guided patch sampling (感觉前面的步骤完全不需要了？没有太明白。)
 As described in the last step, the input images should be organized in the right file format and directory.
 Then, you can applied create_patches.py to segment images of the whole-slide images (WSIs).
 The organized WSIs must be stored under a folder named TRAIN_DIRECTORY(train dataset) or VAL_DIRECTORY (validation dataset).
 ```